ivanx000/ShopOut/README.md

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-### Future Plans
-- 3D Model Library/Generation: Scale the collection to have a 3D model show up for any recommended product!
-- Merchant-facing dashboard: For analytics, including what inputs prompt their products, revenue from ShopOut, adjacent products, and more
-- User input filters

 ## 🏆 Built For